Introduction About Kitchen Open Concept

-The reason for this is that there are some hdb properties that are often bare when it is fully turned over.
-Or that some existing fixtures and provisions need to be either repaired or replace.
+The reason for this is that there are some HDB properties that are often bare when it is fully turned over.
+Or that some existing fixtures and provisions need to be either repaired or replaced.
 So, take note of your area.

 Then, the next is choosing the right material for your kitchen cabinet.
 Remember, you will be spending a lot of your time cooking and preparing your food.
 This means you will most likely be working with appliances such as a stove and an oven toaster.
 As such, you will want to make sure you have materials of the highest quality and durability to aid you in this task.

 Lastly, ask yourself if your kitchen will have any special mechanisms and features and if it will affect your budget.
 It is a lot to take note of, no?
-But it is important for you to get your basic requirements ironed out so that during the whole design process, you will be able to incorporate all of these into your kitchen design.
+But you need to get your basic requirements ironed out so that during the whole design process, you will be able to incorporate all of these into your kitchen design.

 2. L-SHAPE KITCHEN

-Easily the most popular and frequently used layout in any open kitchen concept, the L-shape kitchen is comprised of cabinets laid out in an L shape.
-In the open kitchen, this is can be done in two ways.
+Easily the most popular and frequently used layout in an open kitchen concept, the L-shape kitchen is comprised of cabinets laid out in an L shape.
+In the open kitchen, this can be done in two ways.
 One is where you line the base cabinet and overhead cabinets against a wall, with the L portion sticking out.
 The L portion could either be more cabinets or a breakfast counter.
-The other option is by having the L-shaped base cabinet as an island while your full cabinets and appliances like refrigerator or oven are set against a wall.
+The other option is to have the L-shaped base cabinet as an island while your full cabinets and appliances like refrigerator or oven are set against a wall.

 This kind of layout maximizes the allocated space, especially for small homes.
 When creating this kind of layout, take note of your kitchen appliance sizes such as your sink or even your stove top.
 As much as you would like to include everything in your kitchen, try to choose fixtures that will fit to your kitchen’ size without wasting space.
 You wouldn’t want to have too big a sink or too small a stove.
 Everything needs to be balanced.